privacyidea/privacyidea-credential-provider/doc/configuration.rst

 **log_sensitive**

 In some cases it can be useful to log sensitive data (e.g. passwords) to find the cause of a problem.
 By default sensitive data is not logged.
 To log sensitive data aswell, create a new registry key of type *REG_SZ* with the name *log_sensitive* and a value of *1*.
 This can be deleted after creating a logfile.
 NOTE: This only affects the *debug* versions of the privacyIDEA Credential Provider.

+.. rubric:: Footnotes

+.. [#f1] The Filter is the component that defines, if only the privacyIDEA Credential Provider is be available for login.
+If the
+         Filter is not installed, then the privacyIDEA Credential Provider and all other credential providers are available.